Skip to content

 0 views

-The problem runs deeper than just user interface design.
-As technology becomes more sophisticated, we often forget that sophistication shouldn’t mean complexity for the end user.
-I’ve seen countless examples where elegant technical solutions created insurmountable barriers for real people.
-A banking app might be perfectly secure and efficient, but if an elderly person can’t figure out how to transfer money to their grandchild, we’ve failed at a fundamental level.
+The problem runs deeper than interface design.
+As technology gets more sophisticated, we forget that sophistication shouldn’t mean complexity for users.
+I’ve seen countless elegant technical solutions create insurmountable barriers for real people.
+A banking app might be perfectly secure and efficient, but if an elderly person can’t figure out how to send money to their grandchild, we’ve failed fundamentally.

 This disconnect isn’t just about age.
-It manifests across cultural, economic, and educational boundaries.
-When we design systems, we unconsciously embed our assumptions, privileges, and biases into them.
-A ride-sharing app might seem revolutionary to urban professionals, but it can be meaningless in areas where smartphones are shared among family members, or where addresses don’t follow conventional formats.
-These aren’t edge cases – they represent millions of potential users whose needs we’re failing to consider.
+It spans cultural, economic, educational boundaries.
+When we design systems, we unconsciously embed our assumptions, privileges, biases into them.
+A ride-sharing app might seem revolutionary to urban professionals but meaningless in areas where smartphones are shared among families, or addresses don’t follow conventional formats.
+These aren’t edge cases.
+They represent millions of potential users we’re failing.

-The consequences of this empathy gap extend far beyond mere inconvenience.
-When essential services increasingly move online – from healthcare to education to government services – our failure to design with true empathy becomes a form of systemic exclusion.
-During the pandemic, I saw how this played out in real time.
-While some of us seamlessly transitioned to digital life, others struggled with basic tasks like booking vaccination appointments or attending online classes.
+The consequences extend beyond mere inconvenience.
+When essential services increasingly move online – healthcare, education, government services – our failure to design with empathy becomes systemic exclusion.
+During the pandemic, I saw this play out in real time.
+While some seamlessly transitioned to digital life, others struggled with basic tasks like booking vaccinations or attending online classes.

-The solution isn’t to simplify technology to the lowest common denominator.
-Instead, we need to fundamentally rethink our approach to technology design.
-This means spending more time understanding users’ contexts, challenges, and needs before writing a single line of code.
-It means recognizing that technical excellence and user accessibility aren’t mutually exclusive – they’re interdependent.
+The solution isn’t simplifying technology to the lowest common denominator.
+It’s fundamentally rethinking our approach to design.
+Spending more time understanding users’ contexts, challenges, needs before writing a single line of code.
+Recognizing that technical excellence and user accessibility aren’t mutually exclusive – they’re interdependent.

-I’ve started seeing promising changes in this direction.
-Some companies are embedding anthropologists and sociologists in their design teams.
-Others are adopting “inclusive design” principles that consider diverse user needs from the start.
-These approaches recognize that empathy isn’t just a nice-to-have – it’s essential for creating technology that truly serves humanity.
+I’m seeing promising changes.
+Some companies embedding anthropologists and sociologists in design teams.
+Others adopting “inclusive design” principles that consider diverse user needs from the start.
+These approaches recognize that empathy isn’t a nice-to-have – it’s essential for creating technology that truly serves humanity.

-The most powerful solutions often emerge when we design with, not just for, our users.
-I’ve witnessed this in projects where early and continuous user involvement led to surprisingly simple solutions to complex problems.
-Sometimes, the most elegant technical solution isn’t the right one.
+The most powerful solutions emerge when we design with, not just for, our users.
+I’ve witnessed projects where early and continuous user involvement led to surprisingly simple solutions to complex problems.
+Sometimes the most elegant technical solution isn’t the right one.
 A simple SMS system might serve a community better than a sophisticated app, and that’s perfectly fine.

-Looking ahead, I believe bridging this empathy gap will become increasingly crucial.
-As we move into an era of artificial intelligence and immersive technologies, the potential for disconnection grows even larger.
+As we move into eras of artificial intelligence and immersive technologies, the potential for disconnection grows even larger.
 We need to ensure that as technology becomes more powerful, it also becomes more human.

 This isn’t just about making technology more accessible – it’s about making it more meaningful.
 When we design with true empathy, we create solutions that don’t just solve technical problems but enhance human capabilities and connections.
-We need to remember that behind every user metric is a human story, and behind every interface is an opportunity to make someone’s life better or worse.
+Behind every user metric is a human story, and behind every interface is an opportunity to make someone’s life better or worse.

 The technology industry has long celebrated disruption, but perhaps what we need now is more reflection.
 We need to ask not just “Can we build it?” but “Should we build it?” and “Who are we leaving behind?”
 Only by closing the empathy gap can we ensure that the future we’re building is one that truly works for everyone.